stdecker/ProteinQuantification-BCA-Western/README.md

 ![image](https://github.com/stdecker/ProteinQuantification-BCA-Western/assets/35308658/03f31cf6-c395-4be5-b1e3-45897594a98e)

+## Shinyapps.io

+This app may be found and used on Shinyapps.io.
+To use the app, follow this link [https://deckerst.shinyapps.io/ProteinQuantification/](https://deckerst.shinyapps.io/ProteinQuantification/).

 ## Volume of Sample for Desired Amount of Protein

 This assay is run using R/RStudio and Shiny.
 Please make sure all necessary packages are installed (readxl, shiny) using `install.packages('readxl', 'shiny')` before running the program.
 Once installed, highlight all (Ctrl + A) and run (Ctrl + Enter).
 Shiny should pop up.